 That’s the overview!
 The possibilities for electronic posters are more than you might have expected.
 Were you surprised at some of the benefits available through applications other than Powerpoint?
 Are you inspired to try a new platform, technique, or eposter design for your next poster session?
 Let us know your thoughts on Facebook, Instagram, and Twitter @ePostersLive, or email us at [email protected].

-Be sure to stay tuned for Part 2, where we’ll go over the best software for presenting your electronic poster.
+Click here to read part 2, where we go over the best software for presenting your eposter.

 All eposter examples taken from the open access library of posters at epostersonline.com.